fachat/upet_fpga/README.md

   - ...
   - $f8xx

-#### 8296 mode
+#### Char only (8296) mode (video control b3=1)

-In the 8296 mode, the colour window is switched off, and normal video memory is mapped instead (i.e. the full 4k of video window is mapped into the character memory.
+In this mode, the colour window is switched off, and normal video memory is mapped instead (i.e. the full 4k of video window is mapped into the character memory.

-Also, the following 4k of RAM at $9xxx are written to the video memory as well.
-This implements the 8296's ROM-on-read and write-through-to-video-RAM approach here.

-As a result, only bit 2 is valid from the Video window register.
+As a result, only bits 1 and 2 are valid from the Video window register.

 ### 8296 control port